stuttgart-things/manage-filesystem/README.md

 # Ansible Role: manage-filesysten
 This ansible role can handle repartitioning (LVM) with filesystem resizing support.
 For example, you can simply expand the LVM after enlarging the vhd.

+The role automatically detects the LVM on the system.
+The partitions and the device id are also recognized automatically.

 ## Example playbooks to use this role